 The stockholders entitled to vote at any meeting of stockholders shall be determined in accordance with the provisions of Section 2.11 of these bylaws, subject to NRS 78.352 (relating to voting rights of fiduciaries, pledgors and joint owners of stock) and NRS 78.365 (relating to voting trusts and other voting agreements).
 Except as otherwise provided by law, the articles of incorporation, these bylaws or the rules of any applicable stock exchange, in all matters other than the election of directors, the affirmative vote of a majority of the voting power of the shares present in person or represented by proxy at the meeting and entitled to vote on the subject matter shall be the act of the stockholders.
-Except as otherwise required by law, the articles of incorporation or these bylaws, directors shall be elected by a plurality of the voting power of the shares present in person or represented by proxy at the meeting and entitled to vote on the election of directors.
+Except as otherwise required by law, the articles of incorporation or represented by proxy at the meeting and entitled to vote on the subject matter shall be the act of the stockholders.
+Except as otherwise required by law, the articles of incorporation or represented by proxy at the meeting and entitled to vote on the subject of the voting power of the shares present in person or represented by proxy at the meeting and entitled to vote on the election of directors.
 Where a separate vote by a class or series or classes or series is required, in all matters other than the election of directors, the affirmative vote of the majority of the voting power of the shares of such class or series or classes or series present in person or represented by proxy at the meeting and entitled to vote on the subject matter shall be the act of such class or series or classes or series, except as otherwise provided by law, the articles of incorporation, these bylaws or the rules of any applicable stock exchange.